 Our people are what set Wells Fargo apart and are critical to our success.
-Wells Fargo continues to invest in our employees by offering market competitive compensation, career-development opportunities, a broad array of benefits, and strong work-life programs.
+Wells Fargo continues to invest in our employees by offering market-competitive compensation, career-development opportunities, a broad array of benefits, and strong work-life programs.
+We want to be recognized as a great company for everyone by maintaining recruitment and career development practices that support our employees and provide an environment that welcomes people from different backgrounds and with different experiences.